India's massive preparation for Donald Trump visit 'unprecedented' | DW | 24.02.2020

 $13 million for Trump's three-hour visit

-China's Xi Jinping and Japan's Shinzo Abe have also taken similar trips to the city, the largest in the state, but officials said the scale of preparations for Trump's visit is unprecedented.
+China's Xi Jinping and Japan's Shinzo Abe have also taken similar trips to the city, the largest in the state, but unnamed officials told Reuters news agency that the scale of preparations for Trump's visit were "unprecedented."

 The preparations for Trump's three-hour visit to the city cost civic authorities $13 million (€12 million), according to some estimates.
 This includes a wall built to hide one of the slums adjacent to the road expected to be used by Trump.